 - (a) A methodology had not been identified and implemented for accounting of direct deposits of registration fees income received to the bank.
-As such, as per the bank reconciliation statement prepared as at 31 December 2011 disclosed that direct deposit in the bank a sum of Rs.17,039,250 received during year 2008 to 31 December 2011 had not been identified as income as at 31 December 2011.
-Further, based on the receipts forwarded by the customers as a proof of direct deposits money in the bank a sum of Rs.13,957,895 had been identified as income but as per the bank reconciliation statement as on 31 December 2011 that money had not been received to the bank.
-As such, relevancy, accuracy, completeness, and reliability of Rs.11,988,000, identified as registration income in the year under review, could not be verified. - (b) A sum of Rs.570,055 interest income for matured Treasury Bills directly received to bank in the year under review had not been accounted.
+As such, as per the bank reconciliation statement prepared as at 31 December 2012 disclosed that direct deposit in the bank a sum of Rs.23,461,250 received during year 2008 to 31 December 2012 had not been identified and accounted annually as income as at 31 December 2012.
+Further, based on the receipts forwarded by the customers, as a proof of direct deposits money in the bank, a sum of Rs.18,921,895 had been identified as income but as per the bank reconciliation statement as on 31 December 2012 that money had not received to the bank.
+As such, relevancy, accuracy, completeness, and reliability of Rs.11,921,000, identified as registration income in the year under review, could not be verified. - (b) A sum of Rs.1,649,311 interest income on matured Treasury Bills, directly received to bank in the year under review and in the preceding year, had not been accounted. - (c) A sum of Rs.4,500,000 in three instances in the preceding year and Rs.4,000,000 in one instance in the year under review had been transferred from the current account of the Regulatory Council to the saving account of the Regulatory Council and a sum of Rs.1,000,000 had again transferred from saving account to the current account. but the debit entries and credit entries of that transaction had not been posted in the cash book and equal amount a sum of Rs.7,500,000 had been shown as a current liability in the statement of financial position for balancing the accounts.

-- (c) A sum of Rs.4,500,000 in three instances had been transferred from the current account of the Regulatory Council to the saving account of the Regulatory Council but the credit entry of that transaction had not been posted in the cash book and equal amount had been shown as a current liability in the statement of financial position. - (d) Bank charges of Rs.6,100 and debit tax of Rs.34,752 charged by the bank for the period from the year 2007 to 31 December 2011 had not been taken to accounts.
+(d) Bank charges of Rs.9,100 and Bank debit tax of Rs.34,752 charged by the bank for the period from the year 2007 to 31 December 2012 had not been taken to accounts.